Configuration reference

 Low memory termination

 If a function goes over the memory limit during its execution, it gets terminated automatically.
-So it's important to configure to give it enough memory to execute the worst case scenarios.
+So it's important to configure enough memory for worst-case scenarios.

 Memory cost

-Lambda charges based on the configured memory used.
-So more memory, means a higher Lambda bill.
-This isn't much of a concern for the console
+Lambda charges based on configured memory.
+More memory means a higher Lambda bill.
+This is especially important for the website function since it handles all HTTP traffic.

 # timeout

-The maximum amount of time (in seconds) that the Lambda function can run before Lambda terminates it.
-The maximum allowed values depend on the function type. website
+The maximum amount of time (in seconds) that the website Lambda function can run before Lambda terminates it.
+The maximum allowed timeout depends on your gateway configuration:

 API gateway timeout